i05nagai/memorandum/language/english_speaking.md

 * fluctuate
     * Business condition fluctuate continually
 * temper
+    * state
+    * lessen
+    * lose your temper
+    * keep your temper
+    * be in a bed, foul etc. temper
+        * to be feeling angry
+        * I'd stay away from her if I were you -- She's in a foul temper
 * yawn
 * rub
     * She yawned and rubbed her eyes/nose/chin/forehead